Last Updated on by Mitch Rezman

 I don’t remember how I knew this but, I did know not to pet him below his neck so I wouldn’t make him think I was his mate.

-But yeah, I’d be happily head scritching and then bam, he’d turn and quaker-war-cry scream and clamp onto my skin and flap and screech.
+But yeah, I’d be happily head scritching, and then bam, he’d turn and Quaker-war-cry scream and clamp onto my skin and flap and screech.

 It was an angry, vicious, continuous bite and he wouldn’t stop.

+There was no warning sign.
 There was no trigger that I could see.

-Just completely changing from peaceful happy bird, to vicious kill bird, like the flip of a switch.
+Just completely changing from a peaceful happy bird to a vicious kill bird, like the flip of a switch.
+This made me terrified of him, and I stopped taking him out.

 Fast forward 10 years (and lots of research) later.
+I moved out into a place of my own.

 Finally out of my parents’ house with their “no bird outside your room” rule, I put his cage in the living room right by the TV and computers.